network-dave/cli2xls/README.md

 ### cli2xls.py

-Relies on the two aforementionned scripts to convert CLI directly to Excel.
+Relies on the two aforementionned scripts to convert CLI output directly to Excel.

 ## Requirements / Getting started